What is SLA? It’s a powerful business tool or a contract in literal terms, that helps set everyone’s expectations right from the start.

 You’ll want to document needs, priorities, and capabilities in your SLA.
 You need to gather key information to do it—especially information on customer satisfaction.
 Doing so helps you better understand customer concerns.
 More important, it helps you establish a baseline for assessing service improvement.

-It’s never too early to open communications with your service provider.
+It’s never too early to open communications with your after-hour service provider.
 You may have one way of doing something.
 The provider may have another.
 Both may be valid.
-Sitting down face-to-face with your provider ensures you both have a basic level of agreement about executing the SLA.
+Sitting down face-to-face with your provider ensures you both have a mutual understanding about executing the service level agreement.

-This step is among the most overlooked in the SLA process.
-Talk with your provider about topics like responsibilities, scheduling constraints, and potential roadblocks before creating an SLA.
-Also talk about documentation preferences and communications styles.
+This step is among the most overlooked when drafting a contract.
+Talk with your provider about topics like responsibilities, scheduling constraints, and potential roadblocks before creating one.
+Also, talk about documentation preferences and communications styles.

-Create a written document that features a structure for the SLA that works for both parties.
-How long it takes you to actually create the SLA depends on several factors including your experience developing one, your familiarity with the key services involved, and the demands of the day-to-day responsibilities.
+Create a written document that features a structure that works for both parties.
+How long it takes you to actually create one depends on several factors including your experience developing one, your familiarity with the key services involved, and the demands of the day-to-day responsibilities.

-Including everyone’s thoughts in the SLA can help gain buy-in.
+Including everyone’s thoughts while drafting the agreement can help gain buy-in.
 So let all concerned parties review the first draft.
 That gives them an opportunity to ask questions, suggest revisions, agree on metrics, and set reasonable goals.
 Use this feedback to make changes to your first draft.

-You’ll need to manage and maintain the SLA on a continuous basis.
-Otherwise the previous 6 steps are wasted.
+You’ll need to manage and maintain this dossier on a continuous basis.
+Otherwise, the previous 6 steps are wasted.
 Managing the agreement includes conducting service reviews, modifying the agreement as necessary, and reporting on how things are going.